Andrew Sama, MD, FACEP Interim Chairman

 Joseph Zito, MD, MHA, EMT-P, FACEP Interim Co-Vice Chairman

 Joshua Moskovitz, MD, MBA, MPH, FACEP Interim Co-Vice Chairman

-The full-service Emergency Department at St. John's Episcopal Hospital is equipped to treat all levels of emergencies and serves a critical need for residents of the Rockaway peninsula and nearby Nassau County.
-There were more than 44,000 patient visits to the Emergency Department in 2014, a number that continues to increase due to the closure of two nearby hospitals.
+The full-service Department of Emergency Medicine at St. John's Episcopal Hospital is equipped to treat all levels of emergencies and serves a critical need for residents of the Rockaway peninsula, Southern Queens County and Western Nassau County.
+Over 44,000 patients were treated in the Emergency Department in 2015, with 2016 volume trending to be even higher.

-The highly trained Emergency Department staff is comprised of board-certified physicians, physician assistants, registered nurses, resident physicians, and patient care assistants, all with extensive training and experience in emergency medicine.
+The highly trained Emergency Department staff is comprised of Board-Certified Emergency Medicine Physicians, Physician Assistants, Registered Nurses, Resident Physicians, and Patient Care Assistants, all with extensive training and experience in emergency medicine.
 The team provides comprehensive emergency care 24 hours a day, 7 days a week including rapid evaluation and treatment for: